Author: Dr. Jean-Paul Rodrigue

 - Independent ship owners who previously secured long-term contracts from LNG integrated suppliers or buyers.

-With the growth of the LNG trade, additional LNG projects are launched with shipping capacity tied in, and then new tankers are ordered accordingly.
+With the growth of the LNG trade, additional LNG projects are launched with shipping capacity tied in, and new tankers are then ordered accordingly.

 - DNV-GL (2020).
 Ports: Green gateways to Europe.